-The Master of Arts (Religion) (M.A.R.) degree is designed primarily for lay persons who want to participate in the work of the church while pursuing a secular career, or for church staff workers or others who seek additional study in the theological disciplines.
+The Master of Arts (Religion) (M.A.R.) degree is designed primarily for lay persons who want to broaden and deepen their theological understandings as a basis for further graduate study or application in other fields.

 The Doctor of Ministry (D.Min.) degree is regarded as the highest degree in the practice of ministry and designed for full-time ministers who have an M.Div. degree from an accredited seminary and who desire a higher level of competence in the practice of ministry.